NEWS

 A teacher’s harsh remark on homework destroys young athlete’s morale.
 (Image Source: Reddit | u/Careful-Total-3216)

-Apologizing for the 11-year-old for dreaming big, the teacher with the red ink added a remark saying, “It will never happen, sorry.”
+The teacher, in red ink, dismissed the 11-year-old’s dreams with a harsh comment: “It will never happen, sorry.”
 Her dad was taken aback by the educator's appalling note, clearly written in an upsetting tone.
 He believed it not only affected his daughter’s morale but was also an attempt to sideline her dreams in the cruelest way possible.
 In fact, the note has been the subject of widespread criticism from those on the internet expressing their fury on the matter.

 Among them, u/Comprehensive_Tie538 commented, "I tend to believe that people are capable of doing the most absurd things imaginable, but this one feels entirely unnecessary.”
 “I would greatly appreciate compelling them to issue a public apology to the child," u/nfurter lashed out.
 “I wanted to be an astronaut; the worst a teacher ever said to me about it was if I wanted that, I needed to keep my grades high, and it was a lot of hard work and dedication.
 They very graciously did not say to me, ‘Never gonna happen,’” u/Not_Cartmans_Mom recalled.